About the Rotoscopers

 CHELSEA ROBSON: Reader.
 Writer.
 Hiker.
 Yodeling Superstar.

-Chelsea Robson studied studio engineering and is always on the move.
+Chelsea Robson is a professional singer by trade and studied studio engineering.
+She is always on the move.
 She speaks Portuguese fluently, loves being outdoors, hiking small mountains, riding horses, traveling, and talking about human nature.

 Watching, quoting, and learning about all animated movies makes her amazingly happy but Chelsea’s favorite films are made of all things musical!
 One of her dreams is to voice and sing in an animated movie.